9 February 2024

 Gain advanced understanding and applied skills in conducting qualitative content analysis, thematic analysis, cross-case analysis and grounded theory using NVivo.

-You must run the latest version of NVivo R1 to attend the course since earlier versions (10 or 12) have different interfaces.
-If your institution does not provide you with an NVivo R1 license, you can download the NVivo R1 14-day free trial.
+You must run the latest versions of NVivo (R1 or 14) to attend the course as earlier versions (10 or 12) have different interfaces and menus.
+If your institution does not provide you with an NVivo license, you can download the NVivo 14-day free trial.
 The trial is fully operational but can't be reinstalled on the same computer once expired.

 Mac users must be warned that NVivo for Mac does not currently have all the functionalities of NVivo for Windows.
 If you are a Mac user and want to learn all the functionalities on this course, you must attend using a PC.